-PhD student (GGE), NSF Fellow
+PhD in Ecology, NSF Fellow

-Field level resilience and ecosystems services provision from integrated crop and livestock systems in Brazil
+Thesis: Field level resilience and ecosystems services provision from integrated crop and livestock systems in Brazil

 - MSc – International Agricultural Development, Ecology emphasis (University of California, Davis, 2017)

 Research Interests: I apply ecological principles to the study of agricultural systems with the goal of examining sustainability, resilience, and productivity.
 In particular, I am interested in the effects of a farming system’s complexity – in terms of spatial, temporal, and biological diversity – on its ability to withstand climatic variability and extreme weather events.
 I look at soil-plant-water interactions, plant physiological responses, nutrient cycling and soil fertility in conventional and alternative farming systems to compare the stability, productivity, and environmental impacts of each system.
 Additionally, I am interested in applications of integrated crop-livestock systems in Latin America and elsewhere in the global tropics for the purposes of sustainable land management and agricultural development.